 Grassa – one of the best Italian places in Portland!
 Grassa is outstanding.
 I went here for the first time and was blown away how good my food was.
 I was initially put off by the price, $12 for lunch seemed a little steep, but it was so good it didn’t matter.

 Jackrabbit – This place is awesome.
-Drinks were excellent.
+The drinks were excellent.
 I had some sort of cocktail with passion fruit that was outstanding.
 The food was just as good.
-Bacon wrapped dates and a s’mores bar.

 Khao San – One of a kind Thai food